-There are two types of pavement based on the design criteria.
+There are several types of pavement in the road construction based on the design criteria.

-The pavement is the higher a part of the structure of a road, airport or parking area, it comprises all structural components or layers including the shoulder.
+The pavement is the higher a part of the structure of a road, airport or parking area comprises all structural components or layers including the shoulder.

-Provide a safe, smooth and comfortable journey to street users directly and excessive wear and tear.
+It provides a safe, smooth and comfortable journey to street users directly and excessive wear & tear.

-Flexible pavements are constructed to maintain intimate contact with intersections and distribute the load to the subgrade and rely on whole interlock, particle friction and cohesion for stability.
+Flexible pavements are constructed to maintain intimate contact with intersections and distribute the load to the subgrade which relies on the whole interlock, particle friction, and cohesion for stability.

 The flexible pavement will transfer the wheel load to the underneath layers by grain-to-grain switches by points of contact inside the granular structure.